tudelft3d/geoflow-nodes/README.md

 1. GDAL [requires version 2.3+]
 1. Boost [tested with version 1.68]

+The build system will try to automatically detect these dependencies and build only the geoflow nodes whose dependencies have been found.

 To build checkout the submodules and run cmake/make:
 ```